 If an applicant has one of the following criminal activities they may be deemed ineligible for the program.
 No other felony convictions will be considered.

-- Have been convicted of manufacturing or producing methamphetamine on federally-assisted housing property
+- Applicant has been convicted of manufacturing or producing methamphetamine on federally-assisted housing property

-- Are a convicted sex offender subject to a lifetime registration requirement under a State sex offender registration program
+- Applicant is a convicted sex offender subject to a lifetime registration requirement under a State sex offender registration program

 Note: The applicant may seek a “reasonable accommodation” if his/her criminal activity is a direct result of the disabling condition identified in the verification of disability.